Unemployment: Causes

 Unemployment and the status of the economy can be influenced by a country through, for example, fiscal policy.
 Furthermore, the monetary authority of a country, such as the central bank, can influence the availability and cost for money through its monetary policy.

 In addition to theories of unemployment, a few categorisations of unemployment are used for more precisely modelling the effects of unemployment within the economic system.
 Some of the main types of unemployment include structural unemployment, frictional unemployment, cyclical unemployment, involuntary unemployment and classical unemployment.
 Structural unemployment focuses on foundational problems in the economy and inefficiencies inherent in labor markets, including a mismatch between the supply and demand of laborers with necessary skill sets.
 Structural arguments emphasize causes and solutions related to disruptive technologies and globalization.
 Discussions of frictional unemployment focus on voluntary decisions to work based on individuals' valuation of their own work and how that compares to current wage rates added to the time and effort required to find a job.
 Causes and solutions for frictional unemployment often address job entry threshold and wage rates.

 According to the UN's International Labour Organization (ILO), there were 172 million people worldwide (or 5% of the reported global workforce) without work in 2018.

 Because of the difficulty in measuring the unemployment rate by, for example, using surveys (as in the United States) or through registered unemployed citizens (as in some European countries), statistical figures such as the employment-to-population ratio might be more suitable for evaluating the status of the workforce and the economy if they were based on people who are registered, for example, as taxpayers.

+Work permits for foreign workers can in some cases crowd out citizens out of employment.